confluentinc/ksql/docs/concepts/queries/pull.md

   with a GROUP BY clause.
 - For non-windowed aggregations, pull queries only support looking up events by key.
-- WHERE clauses can only have constraints on the key column for non-windowed tables.
+- WHERE clauses must have constraints that encompass all key column(s) for non-windowed tables.

 - In addition, windowed tables support bounds on `WINDOWSTART` and `WINDOWEND` using operators `<=`, `<`, `=`, `>`, `>=`.